 A reasonable accommodation provides access to the curriculum or the classroom by reducing barriers to access without fundamentally altering the curriculum or program.
 A reasonable accommodation does not guarantee success, but does provide an equal opportunity to be successful or not.

 Does the Student Disability Resource Center provide tutoring?

-SSD does not provide tutoring.
+SDRC does not provide tutoring.
 UCR provides learning and writing resources that are available to all students on campus.
 Because of Federal guidelines, colleges are not mandated to provide tutorial services to ensure access to their educational programs.

 My student has an injury and lives just off campus.
 Can the Student Disability Resource Center provide them transportation to work and classes?

 Transportation & Parking Services (TAPS), in collaboration with SDRC and Human Resources Disability Management, provides transport services for mobility impaired students, faculty, staff, and UCR guests who either have a temporary or permanent disability.
 Please contact SDRC or TAPS Mobility for more information.

 My student needs additional time on their placement exams.
 Can this be arranged before school starts?